Drinking water

 Whanganui District Council provides the city’s residents with a continuous supply of water at acceptable volume, pressure and quality, as well as a fire-fighting capacity in defined areas.

-Watch our video about the water supply
+Watch our video about the Whanganui water supply

-After treatment, water is supplied to the city and distributed to consumers through the reticulation network using pump stations in certain areas to maintain the desired pressure and flow.
+Chlorine is added to the water at the Westmere reservoirs after which water is supplied to the city and distributed to consumers through the reticulation network using pump stations in certain areas to maintain the desired pressure and flow.

 Services provided to urban consumers